Climate-based pepper planting guide for Nanaimo, British Columbia

 Typical days to maturity 70–85

-Gardeners usually start indoors around January 29 and plant outdoors from about April 4.
+Peppers are usually started indoors around January 29 and planted outdoors during the normal local window of April 4 to April 14.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers usually perform reliably when planted on time in Nanaimo.
 Gardeners generally have enough room to choose varieties for preference, not just for speed.